adamderuntz/Midterm-Project/My-Family.md

 **Second Family**

 My best friends family is another family that has a huge impact on my life.
 They act as my second family.
-That includes my second parents, Mark and Rachel, and my best friend Ethan and his sister Aubrey.
+That includes my second parents, Mark and Rachel, my best friend Ethan and his sister Aubrey.
 I am always at their house and enjoy spending time with them.